The Shocking Truth About "Healthy" Energy Bars

 Hydrogenated fats: If the word "hydrogenated" shows up anywhere in the ingredient list, put that bar down!
 These are the worst types of fats for your heart and overall health.

-Real food ingredients: Choose a bar that is made with nuts, seeds, fruit, and whole grains, not strange words straight out of a science fiction novel.
+Look for: Real food ingredients: Choose a bar that is made with nuts, seeds, fruit, and whole grains, not strange words straight out of a science fiction novel.
 Healthy food should be simple, not require a nutrition degree to figure it out.

 Sweetened with fruit only: Your favorite energy bar should taste great thanks to dried apricots, cranberries, or cherries, not plenty of syrup or artificial sweeteners.
 Go for the fruit-based bars so you're getting some nutrients and not empty calories.